Connect with us

 The Prophet (SAW) has taught us the best of deeds are those that done consistently, even if they are small.
 Click here to support MuslimMatters with a monthly donation of $2 per month.
 Set it and collect blessings from Allah (swt) for the khayr you're supporting without thinking about it.

 Dr. Zeyneb Sayılgan is the Muslim Scholar at the Institute for Islamic, Christian, and Jewish Studies in Baltimore.
-Her experience of being born and raised in Germany as a child of Kurdish Muslim immigrants from Türkiye informs her work on Christian-Muslim relations.
-Zeyneb’s research engages the theological ideas of the Muslim theologian Bediüzzaman Said Nursi (1876-1960).
-She is the host of On Being Muslim: Wisdom from the Risale-i Nur.
-Her work has appeared in scholarly and popular journals like DIALOG, Religion News Service, Covenant, U.S. Catholic, and German media outlets like Qantara, MIGAZIN and Islamische Zeitung.
+Her experience of being born and raised in Germany as the daughter of Muslim immigrants from Türkiye informs her work on religious literacy and community building.
+Zeyneb’s research engages the theological ideas of the Muslim scholar Bediüzzaman Said Nursi (1876-1960).
+She is the host of the Podcast On Being Muslim: Wisdom from the Risale-i Nur.
+Her work has appeared in scholarly and popular journals like DIALOG, Religion News Service, Covenant, U.S. Catholic, in German media outlets like Qantara, MIGAZIN, IslamIQ, Islamische Zeitung and Turkish publications like Perspektif.
+Read all her work on her blog.

 Click to comment